 Tis the season for lists.
 Now that gifts have been exchanged, critics, editors and the like are making their superlatives lists: best of, worst of, funniest, top 10, etc. of 2017.
 I don't normally keep a list as I reflect on the year gone by — I don't have a reason for this; it's just not a custom I follow — but this year, I want to recognize a story that stood out to me and has, for various reasons, stayed with me.

-I read, "," soon after the New York Times app pinged my phone to alert me the story was available.
+I read, "Becoming a Steelworker Liberated Her.
+Then Her Job Moved to Mexico," soon after the New York Times app pinged my phone to alert me the story was available.
 In it, Farah Stockman reports on Shannon Mulcahy, a 43-year-old white Indiana woman laid off from her job at the Rexnord Corporation's bearings factory after nearly 18 years of employment.

 The layoffs, the broken promises, the income inequality — all of it is so unfair.
 But that's not why the story has stayed with me.
 I think of it occasionally because of its irony.
 Near the end of the article, Stockman takes us to an awards ceremony at Mulcahy's daughter's school.
 Nicole, the younger Mulcahy, received more than $30,000 in scholarships to cover the cost of attending Purdue University for four years.
 From the audience, Shannon Mulcahy "watched her daughter hug the wealthy people who were helping her overcome her difficult life situation."

 I read that and thought about how wealthy people get wealthy.

 I know the problem's name is capitalism, and I wonder sometimes if and how I could extract myself from it completely.